 Heriot-Watt have a network of Respect Ambassadors across all our campuses.
 This network supports colleagues across the University community in its goal of providing a safe, supportive and inclusive environment for all.
 Respect Ambassadors can provide confidential guidance and support to staff who have witnessed or experienced inappropriate behaviour or are having a difficult time.

-UK-based staff can contact any UK-based Ambassador on any campus, given that there may be the potential for conflicts of interest.
+UK-based staff can contact any UK-based Respect Ambassadors on any campus, given that there may be the potential for conflicts of interest.

 More information about Respect Ambassadors and who they are for each campus can be found on the Staff SharePoint page.